alex-strobel/DPP-LabManual/Manuals/Meta-Analysis/Meta_Analysis.md

 [Alexander Strobel](mailto:alexander.strobel@tu-dresden.de)

-This is intended to be a quick guide to perform meta-anaylses using R. For a more elaborated and certainly also more accurate coverage of this topic, I strongly recommend:
+This is intended to be a quick guide to perform meta-anaylses using R. For a more elaborated and certainly also more accurate coverage of this topic, I strongly recommend the book on meta-analysis by [Harrer and colleagues (2002)](https://www.routledge.com/Doing-Meta-Analysis-with-R-A-Hands-On-Guide/Harrer-Cuijpers-Furukawa-Ebert/p/book/9780367610074) which can be accessed online here:

 + [Doing Meta-Analysis with R: A Hands-On Guide](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/)